cee7zm/SWE_Tutorial/README.md

 6. Accessing the generated folder from the above command, cd into myFolder --> multicloud-cluster --> terraform

-7. Edit the file ```multicloud-cluster.auto.tfvars``` Uncomment the last line of each section to add your modifications.
+7. Edit the file ```multicloud-cluster.auto.tfvars```.
+Uncomment the last line of each section to add your modifications.

 7a.
 Banner Text: The title of the top banner in the cluster

 ```config_banner_text="Turbonomics Tutorial"```

 7b.
 Namespace Name = The value that should be used for the namespace

 ```namespace_name="gitops-tools"```

 7c.
 Server URL: The url for the OpenShift api

 ```server_url="https://c100-e.us-east.containers.cloud.ibm.com:31361"```

 To access this, go to the OpenShift console from your cluster.